Pope also describes 3 characteristics of marriage prep following the example of Sts. Aquila and Priscilla.

-Francis said this as he addressed the Tribunal of the Roman Rota on the occasion of the inauguration of the Judicial Year.
+Francis said this on January 29, 2019, as he addressed the Tribunal of the Roman Rota on the occasion of the inauguration of the Judicial Year.

-The pope has strongly advocated for an overhaul of marriage prep, and in this address, he gave three characteristics that should characterize preparation for the sacrament: remote, near, and “permanent.”
+The Pope has strongly advocated for an overhaul of marriage prep, and in this address, he discussed three qualities that should characterize preparation for the sacrament: remote, near, and “permanent.”

 What is this thing Pope Francis is suggesting for marriage prep?